V-Sekai/godot-goal-task-planner/apartment_design_assistant.md

 - Goals represent the desired target state.
 - Simple Temporal Networks (STNs) are used for scheduling and avoiding physical overlaps.
 - An existing `path_find` function using A\* algorithm is available for spatial reasoning and layout optimization.
+- Footprint data can be used to create Constructive Solid Geometry (CSG) shapes for collision detection and gameplay programming.

 ## State Variables